A BRIEF HISTORY

 *INTERACTION with other who share your interests in genealogy may help you in your search for your ancestors.

-*Join us for our REGULAR MONTHLY MEETINGS (September through June) which are held on the second Thursday of the month at Christ Community Church, 5025 Manzanita Ave., Carmichael, CA. Meeting time is 7pm unless announced otherwise.
+*Join us for our MONTHLY GENERAL MEETINGS (September through June) which are held on the second Thursday of the month at Christ Community Church, 5025 Manzanita Ave., Carmichael, CA. Meeting time is 7pm unless announced otherwise.

 * WORKSHOP - meets the third Wednesday of the month at Sylvan Community Center, 7521 Community Drive, Citrus Heights, CA. Check the website for map and directions.